indiqusdocs/yntraa/docs/Subscribers/Compute/LinuxInstances/AppOverlays.md

 For more information, refer [PostgreSQL documentation ](https://www.postgresql.org/docs/).
 ## Redis

-To set up and log into Redis, follow these steps:
+To set up and log into Redis, the following steps are :

 1. To log into Redis, type `redis-cli` in the Redis Command-Line Interface (CLI).
 2. To set the password, edit the `redis-config` file: